Manash04/Collaborative_Code_Editor/README.md

-# Collab Code Editor
+# Collaborative Code Editor

-A powerful real-time collaborative code editor that enables seamless team coding sessions.
-Built with modern web technologies, it provides an intuitive interface for multiple developers to work together efficiently.
+A real-time collaborative code editor similar to Google Docs but for writing code.
+Users can edit code in real-time, see changes made by collaborators, and chat with others.
+The editor includes features like syntax highlighting and version control.

 ## 🌟 Features

-- 💻 Real-time collaboration on code editing across multiple files
+- 💻 Real-time collaboration on code editing
-- 📁 Create, open, edit, save, delete, and organize files and folders
-- 💾 Option to download the entire codebase as a zip file
-- 🚀 Unique room generation with room ID for collaboration
-- 🌍 Comprehensive language support for versatile programming
+- 👥 See changes made by collaborators in real-time
+- 💬 Chat with other collaborators
-- 🌈 Syntax highlighting for various file types with auto-language detection
+- 🌈 Syntax highlighting for various programming languages
-- 🚀 Code Execution: Users can execute the code directly within the collaboration environment
-- ⏱️ Instant updates and synchronization of code changes across all files and folders
-- 📣 Notifications for user join and leave events
-- 👥 User presence list with online/offline status indicators
-- 💬 Real-time group chatting functionality
-- 🎩 Real-time tooltip displaying users currently editing
-- 💡 Auto suggestion based on programming language
-- 🔠 Option to change font size and font family
-- 🎨 Multiple themes for personalized coding experience
-- 🎨 Collaborative Drawing: Enable users to draw and sketch collaboratively in real-time
-- 🤖 AI-powered code suggestions and completions

-## 🚀 Live Demo

-You can try out the live demo [here](https://your-demo-url.com).
+- 📝 Version control for tracking changes

 ## 💻 Tech Stack